Lawrence4073/WHSTechNotes/journal.md

 # April 20, 2026

 AI is changing how people experience and trust music and media because it makes content faster to create but also harder to verify.
 My claim is that while AI content can be entertaining and useful, people should be more cautious about trusting it the same way they trust human-made work.
 For example, AI-generated songs and deepfake videos have appeared on social media, sometimes sounding or looking very real even when they are not.
 This shows that AI can influence people similarly to human creators because it can copy styles, voices, and emotions.
 However, there should be limits on AI use in music and media, such as requiring labels or warnings so audiences know when something is AI-generated.
 This is important because without transparency, people may believe false information or think a real artist made something they did not.
 I used AI to assist with this entry.
+# May 18, 2026

+If liam was missing i would describe him to the cops by saying a tall boy he wearing all black and has grey shoes on and always likes to touch stuff and always on his phone and has his airpods in and wears glasses